 During his first visit to China in 1168, Eisai became acquainted with Ch’an Buddhism.
 Upon his return, however, he continued to engage in Tendai Buddhist practices.
-His second visit to China lasted four years, starting in 1187 and ending in 1191.
+His second visit to China occured in 1187 and lasted four years.
 During this time, he studied and became a certified teacher in the Lin-Chi sect of Ch’an Buddhism.
 Upon arriving home, Myoan Eisai introduced Japan to the Lin-Chi school of Ch’an Buddhism, also known now as the Rinzai sect of Zen Buddhism.

 Foundation of Soto school of Zen

 Like Myoan Eisai, Dogen Kigen, who lived between the years of 1200 and 1253, studied Tendai Buddhism at Mount Hiei.
-During his time at Mount Hiei, he sought to understand why, if enlightenment is within every person, people search for enlightenment.
+During that time, he sought to understand why people were searching for enlightenment if it was supposed to reside within every person.
 Unable to attain a satisfying answer off his teachers at Mount Hiei, Dogen Kigen went to study the Rinzai sect of Zen Buddhism at Eisai’s temple.
 During his time at Eisai’s temple, however, he began to question the emphasis placed on the use of koans.
-Dissatisfied with the koan method and unable to find an answer to his question, Dogen Kigen departed for China, like Myoan Eisai had done, in 1223.
+Dissatisfied with the koan method and unable to find an answer to his question, Dogen Kigen departed for China in 1223, just like Myoan Eisai did previously.

-A little while after arriving in China, Dogen Kigen came across Master Rujing.
-Master Rujing belonged to a school of Ch’an Buddhism called Caodong.
+A little while after arriving in China, Dogen Kigen came across Master Rujing who belonged to a school of Ch’an Buddhism called Caodong.
 It was through Master Rujing’s teachings that Dogen Kigen learned that Buddhism is the practice of zazen.
 Consequently, he understood the riddle that had plagued him and achieved enlightenment.
-After gaining enlightenment, Dogen Kigen was proclaimed Master Rujing’s heir.
+After he has experienced this liberation, Dogen Kigen was proclaimed Master Rujing’s heir.
 In 1227, Dogen Kigen went back to Japan, taking with him the Caodong school of Ch’an Buddhism.
 This form of Buddhism is now also known as the Soto sect of Zen Buddhism.

-3. What are the main methods of Zen practice ?
+3. What are the main teaching methods of Zen practice ?